EthanCai/programming-learning-notes/projects-part-4.md

 - [BugTracker.NET](http://ifdefined.com/bugtrackernet.html): BugTracker.NET is a free, open-source, web-based bug tracking and general purpose issue tracking application.
 It is in daily use by thousands of development, customer support, and help desk teams around the world.
 - [BugNET](http://www.bugnetproject.com/): An open source issue tracking & project management application

+## Automation

+- [Python: Twill](http://twill.idyll.org/): a simple scripting language for Web browsing
+- [Python: Mechanize](https://github.com/python-mechanize/mechanize): Automate interaction with HTTP web servers
+- [Hubot](https://hubot.github.com/): GitHub, Inc., wrote the first version of Hubot to automate our company chat room.
+Hubot knew how to deploy the site, automate a lot of tasks, and be a source of fun in the company.
+Eventually he grew to become a formidable force in GitHub.
+But he led a private, messy life.
+So we rewrote him.

 ## Unit Testing